John Henry Newman in Littlemore

 Newman campaigned ceaselessly for Littlemore to have its own church.
 In 1836 a Chapel of Ease was consecrated.
 The flowers, cloths and ornaments were objects of veneration to some but seen as dangerously ritualistic by others: Newman wrote, “We have some sweet roses, wall flowers and sweet briar and the Chapel smells as if to remind one of the Holy Sepulchre,” but an anniversary procession to celebrate the consecration was greeted with a cry of “Popery.”
 In 1847, Littlemore had become a separate parish and the Chapel of Ease became the parish church of St Mary and St Nicholas.
 A modest building in the Gothic revival style, it was closed when we visited because of Covid but we were able to enjoy the foxgloves by the main door and the ancient yews in the graveyard.

 What we were able to see was the College, a row of modest cottages bought by Newman, which became home throughout his time in Littlemore.
 The entrance is through the row of one-story stone buildings leading into a pleasant flower garden and lawn with a bust of Newman directly opposite.
-The buildings belong to and were restored by the Society of the Work, an international community of nuns dedicated to spreading the saint’s work.
+The buildings belong to the Birmingham Oratory and are administered by the Society of the Work, an international community of nuns dedicated to spreading the saint’s work.

 One of their members showed us around his rooms: the library as well as books, had the tall wooden desk where he stood to write, its surface, scratched by the sharpening of quill pens.
 Its ink-well was of the kind I had used at school to hold my soot-and-water ink.
 Letters in elegant old-fashioned writing were on display and more personal items such as his rosary.
 The walls were lined with photographs of founder members of the Oxford Movement such as Pusey and John Keble.
 His bedroom had a red-tiled floor, a plain narrow bed, a black wooden cupboard and a small reading desk overlooking the garden.
 Adjacent was a small chapel for which Newman had unusually allowed himself the luxury of red brocade wall hangings to disguise, we were told, the rather ugly brickwork.